National Closing The Gap Indigenous Health Conference

 SPONSORING THE CONFERENCE

-ICS Australia have developed flexible sponsorship packages to sponsor the conference either in part or in full.
-Sponsorship is a great way of promoting your organisation/ company/ department to all delegates attending the conference.
-Sponsorship opportunities are only open to businesses and private enterprise, not individuals.
+To sponsor the conference, please contact us.
 Indigenous Conference Services (Australia) will be of further assistance in tailoring your sponsorship arrangement.
-Please phone us on +61 4557 76 668 or send us your expression of interest by e-Mail: admin@icsconferences.org
+Please phone us on +61 4557 76 668 or send us your expression of interest to admin@icsconferences.org.

 CONTACT US